navneet-mkr/Sherlog-parser/README.md

 # 🔍 Sherlog-parser

-A powerful, intelligent log parsing and analysis tool that leverages Large Language Models (LLMs) and machine learning to automatically cluster, analyze, and extract patterns from log files.
+A powerful, intelligent log parsing and analysis tool that leverages Large Language Models (LLMs) and machine learning to automatically extract patterns and templates from log files.

 ## 🚀 Quick Start (2 minutes)